 In addition to offering individual accounts, Lively works with employers to manage plans for workers.
 My first experience with Lively was through work.
 It was very easy to transform the employer-sponsored account into an individual account when I left that job — without me losing any of the money in the account.

-Here are some of the features that made sticking with Lively an easy choice for me:
+Here are some features that made sticking with Lively an easy choice for me:

 - No account fees for individuals: Lively used to charge individuals but no longer does.
 Uralil says only employers using the service pay administrative fees.

 - Fast customer service: Online chat allows you to connect quickly and easily if you have questions.
 Lively is also responsive to email.
 I had a bit of a hitch when setting up a new process with my account, and the customer service team helped me fix it fast.

 - Invest 100% of your funds: You can invest as much of your HSA money as you’d like.

 - Debit card for easy access: Lively issues a debit card that you can use to pay for qualified health care expenses.